The American Library Project

 How are libraries responding to today’s most urgent social issues?

-To answer these questions, writers Carmen Vintro & Oliver Jakes are driving across the US, library by library, to meet the communities that create and are formed by America’s public libraries.
+To answer these questions, writers Carmen Vintro & Oliver Jakes drove across the US, library by library, to meet the communities that create and are formed by America’s public libraries.

 Featured Stories